-There is no cost for the mediation, unless the mediator is required to undergo significant travel expenses.
+There is no cost for the mediation, unless the mediator incurs travel expenses.
 Each party, of course, pays for the party's own counsel and other costs.

 10. Who will provide and pay for meeting facilities?

 It is anticipated that Commonwealth facilities will be utilized for mediations.
 If the parties mutually wish to incur the cost of another meeting facility, it will be up to the parties (with the assistance, if necessary, of the mediator) to determine how the costs will be shared.